Aritra23github/Namaste-react-course/README.md

 * After our component is rendered, as soon as the callback function inside useEffect is called.

 # Note:- fetch() method is not given by javascript, it is given by browser.

+# Note:- In industry showing a loading screen is not a good idea, instead of showing a loading screen we will use shimmer ui.

+# What is conditional rendering ???
+* rendering based on the condition is called by conditional rendering.

+# Why we should use useState instead of a normal javascript variable ???
+* if we use normal javascript variable then react will not aware that if the variable is updated or not.
+So then if we update the variable then also that updated variable will not render in UI.
+* To overcome this issue react has introduced useState.
+In useState react keeps track of the variable and whenever it changes then the entire component where the variable is updated will re-render and we see the updated value of that variable.
+* As soon as the variable is updated, react uses reconciliation algorithm to detect the changes between two virtual doms (where virtual dom is nothing like a normal javascript objects which is created from jsx and babel is converted it into React.createElement which is nothing like a normal javascript object) and as soon as the difference between two virtual dom is detected, react will render that specific component where the variable is present.

+# why we need onChange method in input field ???
+* `<Input type="text" placeholder="search" value={searchText}/>`

+* When we write `value={some_variable}` which is a local state variable (i.e. defined using useState) that variable is now tighted or bind.
+Now whenever we want to write anything inside input box or want to change the variable, then we need to also update the variable also which is declared as a local state variable.
+Until or unless we don't update the variable, we can't write anything inside input box.

+* `<Input type="text" placeholder="search" value={searchText} onChange={(e) => setText(e.target.value)} />`

+* Now as soon as we write inside input box, the variable is also updated and react knows about that.

+* For this reason we need to write onChange whenever we bind any variable inside our react application.